 ISLAMABAD: Pakistan Hockey Federation (PHF) is all geared-up to host the inaugural edition of country’s Professional League (PHL) in April next year.

-Talking to state-run media, PHF Shahbaz Ahmad Senior said the franchise-based league will be played from April 24, 2018.
+Talking to reporter, PHF Shahbaz Ahmad Senior said the franchise-based league will be played from April 24, 2018.
 “The matches of the league will be held in four cities including Karachi, Lahore, Gojra and Faisalabad,” he said.

 He said six franchises would play in the first edition of the league.
 “Each franchise would have three to four players in the team,” he said.
 Shahbaz said players from Australia, Argentina and other foreign countries would be participating in the league.